Jake McCarthy Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in the league.

-- The Padres have a 4.14 team ERA that ranks 14th among all league pitching staffs.
+- The Padres' 4.43 team ERA ranks 16th across all MLB pitching staffs.

-- Padres pitchers combine to rank 14th in baseball in home runs allowed (21 total, 1.1 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (21 total, one per game).

-- Lugo makes the start for the Padres, his fourth of the season.
-He is 2-0 with a 2.70 ERA and 17 strikeouts through 16 2/3 innings pitched.

-- The righty last appeared on Saturday against the Milwaukee Brewers, when he tossed 3 2/3 innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.